Second Empire style: Interior decoration and furniture

 Comfort was the first priority of Second Empire furniture.
 Chairs were elaborately upholstered with fringes, tassels, and expensive fabrics.
-Tapestry work on furniture was very much in style.
-The structure of chairs and sofas was usually entirely hidden by the upholstery or ornamented with copper, shell, or other decorative elements.
-Novel and exotic new materials, such as bamboo, papier-mâché, and rattan, were used for the first time in European furniture, along with polychrome wood, and wood painted with black lacquer.
-The upholstered pouffe, or footstool, appeared, along with the angle sofa and unusual chairs for intimate conversations between two persons (Le confident) or three people (Le indiscret).
-The crapaud (or toad) armchair was low, with a thickly padded back and arms, and a fringe that hid the legs of the chair.
+Tapestry work on furniture was very much in fashion.
+The structure of chairs and sofas was usually entirely concealed by the upholstery or ornamented with copper, shell, or other decorative elements.
+Novel and exotic new materials, such as bamboo, papier-mâché, and rattan, were used for the first time in European furniture, along with polychrome wood and wood painted with black lacquer.
+The upholstered pouffe, or footstool, appeared, along with the angle sofa and unusual chairs designed for intimate conversations between two persons (le confident) or three people (l'indiscret).
+The crapaud (or toad) armchair was low, with a thickly padded back and arms, and a fringe that concealed the legs.

 The French Renaissance and the Henry II style were popular influences on chests and cabinets, buffets and credences, which were massive and built like small cathedrals, decorated with columns, frontons, cartouches, mascarons, and carved angels and chimeras.
-They were usually constructed of walnut or oak, or sometimes of poirier stained to resemble ebony.
+They were usually constructed of walnut or oak, or sometimes of pear wood stained to resemble ebony.

-Another popular influence was the Louis XVI style, or French neoclassicism, which was preferred by the Empress Eugénie.
-Her rooms at the Tuileries Palace and other palaces were decorated in this style.
+Another popular influence was the Louis XVI style, or French neoclassicism, which was the preferred style of the Empress Eugénie.
+Her rooms at the Tuileries Palace and other palaces were decorated in this manner.